Effect of Hurricane Katrina on the Louisiana Superdome: Hurricane makes landfall

-On August 29, at about 6:20 AM EDT, the electricity supply to the dome failed.
+On August 29, at about 6:20 a.m., the electricity supply to the dome failed.
 The dome's emergency generator was able to power the internal lighting but little else; the building's air conditioning system would no longer operate, nor would the refrigeration system which was keeping food from spoiling.
-The emergency generator later failed, and engineers had to protect the backup generator from floodwaters by creating a hole in a wall and installing a new fuel line.
 Medical machines also failed, which prompted a decision to move patients to the Ernest N. Morial Convention Center.
 However, there weren't enough trucks for the patients, so they had to stay in the dome.

-A few hours later, at 9:00 AM EDT, reports from inside the dome were that part of the roof was "peeling off" in the violent winds.
+A few hours later, at 9:00 a.m., reports from inside the dome were that part of the roof was "peeling off" in the violent winds.
 Daylight could be seen from inside the dome, and rain was pouring in.
 The Associated Press stated there were two substantial holes, "each about 15 to 20 ft long and 4 to 5 ft wide," and that water was making its way in at elevator shafts and other small openings around the building.
 Further damage included water damage to the electrical systems, and mold spread.
-Although 80 percent of the roof had been destroyed, ultimately, the damage to the roof proved not to be catastrophic, with the two repairable holes and the ripping off of most of the replaceable white rubber membrane on the outer layer.
+Although 80 percent of the roof was destroyed, the damage ultimately wasn’t catastrophic—just two holes required repair, and most of the outer white rubber membrane, though torn off, was fully replaceable.